juliotorresmoreno/parse-server/README.md

 Parse Server allows developers to choose from several options when hosting files:

-* `GridFSBucketAdapter`, which is backed by MongoDB;
+* `GridStoreAdapter`, which is backed by MongoDB;
 * `S3Adapter`, which is backed by [Amazon S3](https://aws.amazon.com/s3/); or
 * `GCSAdapter`, which is backed by [Google Cloud Storage](https://cloud.google.com/storage/)

-`GridFSBucketAdapter` is used by default and requires no setup, but if you're interested in using S3 or Google Cloud Storage, additional configuration information is available in the [Parse Server guide](http://docs.parseplatform.org/parse-server/guide/#configuring-file-adapters).
+`GridStoreAdapter` is used by default and requires no setup, but if you're interested in using S3 or Google Cloud Storage, additional configuration information is available in the [Parse Server guide](http://docs.parseplatform.org/parse-server/guide/#configuring-file-adapters).

-# Upgrading to 3.0.0

-Starting 3.0.0, parse-server uses the JS SDK version 2.0.
-In short, parse SDK v2.0 removes the backbone style callbacks as well as the Parse.Promise object in favor of native promises.
-All the Cloud Code interfaces also have been updated to reflect those changes, and all backbone style response objects are removed and replaced by Promise style resolution.

-We have written up a [migration guide](3.0.0.md), hoping this will help you transition to the next major release.

 # Support